paweliwaszko/portfolio/test-documentation/01_Test_Plan.md

 ## 13. Assumptions

-- Testing is performed from the perspective of an end user.
+- Testing is performed from the perspective of an end user, using a self-registered ParaBank test account.
-- No real financial transactions are intentionally executed.
+- No real financial transactions are involved, as ParaBank is a demo application with simulated data.
-- The project focuses on demonstrating manual testing methodology rather than auditing the banking system itself.
+- Because ParaBank is a shared public demo environment, some data (e.g., other users' transactions) may be visible or inconsistent, and this is expected rather than treated as a defect.

-Add Test Plan for banking application
+- The project focuses on demonstrating manual testing methodology rather than auditing the ParaBank application itself.